mskoldSU/bearRegions/readme.md

 ================

-This reposity contains the code for the paper “Assigning individuals to their administrative region in spatial sampling” by martin Sköld.
+This reposity contains the code for the paper “Assigning individuals to their administrative region in spatial sampling” by Martin Sköld.
 The code is written as an R package, and can be installed using the following code: